rcompat/rcompat/CONTRIBUTING.md

 rcompat should ideally have no dependencies.
 In the few cases it has dependencies, they are slated for removal or considered too much of an effort to implement non-natively.
 Consult chat before adding any new dependencies.

+## New / renaming packages

+If you think a new package is in order or a package needs to be renamed, consult chat or raise the matter in an issue.

 [runtime-keys]: https://runtime-keys.proposal.wintercg.org
 [wintertc]: https://min-common-api.proposal.wintertc.org